OFA-Tech/FiapAutoKraft/Console-ComputationalVision/README.md

 pip install -r requirements.txt
 ```

-2. The console defaults to the bundled TensorFlow/Keras classifier stored under
+2. The console defaults to the bundled TensorFlow/Keras classifier (preferring
+   the SavedModel under `keras_models/converted_savedmodel/model.savedmodel`
-   `keras_models/keras_model.h5`.
-If you want to run the YOLO detector instead,
+   and falling back to `keras_models/keras_model.h5`).
+If you want to run the
-   download or reuse the weights referenced by the API (e.g. `yolov8n.pt`) and
+   YOLO detector instead, download or reuse the weights referenced by the API
-   place them in the repository root or set the `YOLOV12_MODEL_PATH`
+   (e.g. `yolov8n.pt`) and place them in the repository root or set the
-   environment variable to point to your weights file.
+   `YOLOV12_MODEL_PATH` environment variable to point to your weights file.

 3. Run the console application: